whalebone/wb-docs/en/data_analysis.rst

 How to change the date range of the available data:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The range of data that can be displayed in the portal preview can be changed in several ways.
-The basic selection method includes selecting predefined time windows (1,7, 14 or 30 days) from the drop-down list located next to the **results filter**.
+The basic selection method includes selecting predefined time windows (1 or 7) from the drop-down list located next to the **results filter**.
 If desired, a specific time range can be specified using the **Start Date and Time** and **End Date and Time** windows.

 By clicking on the pie graphs you can also filter out the **Client IP** and **Resolver**.